-Please postpone or cancel your Oregon Desert Trail plans due to COVID 19.
-Last updated on July 16
+Please use caution with any Oregon Desert Trail plans due to COVID 19.
+Last updated on September 1

-Oregon cases of COVID-19 are increasing, and we continue to advise everyone to follow the state’s guidelines, which as of July 15 includes wearing a mask in public indoor spaces, and outdoor spaces where social distancing isn’t possible.
+Oregon cases of COVID-19 are increasing, especially in remote landscapes like Malheur County (home to the Owyhee Canyonlands) and we continue to advise everyone to follow the state’s guidelines, which include wearing a mask in public indoor spaces, and outdoor spaces where social distancing isn’t possible.

 When in doubt about your desire to visit certain public lands, please contact the land managers directly for guidance.
-Before you visit an Oregon Desert Trail town, give the business or service a call to inquire about their comfort with outside visitors.
+Before you visit an Oregon Desert Trail town, give the business or service a call to inquire about their comfort with outside visitors, changes to services, and changes to business hours.
 Find contacts for most businesses in the ODT trail towns here.

 We found a lot of wisdom in the Pacific Crest Trail Association’s guidance for visiting the trail during the COVID-19 pandemic, and urge all of you wanting to take a hike along the Oregon Desert Trail, or simply visiting eastern Oregon to consider this message.